eMoLii/CReaTe-LM/README.md

 ## 🧠 Model Training & Inference

+1. We use Qwen3-8B as the base model.
+Please download it before training: (https://huggingface.co/Qwen/Qwen3-8B).

-1. Navigate to the `Train` directory:
+2. Navigate to the `Train` directory:

     ```bash
     cd Code/Train
     ```

-2. Run `data2SFT.py` to convert the dialogue data into a format suitable for SFT training:
+3. Run `data2SFT.py` to convert the dialogue data into a format suitable for SFT training:

     ```bash
     python data2SFT.py
     ```

-3. Use llama-factory for effient SFT training.
+4. Use llama-factory for effient SFT training.
 Please refer to its official guide (https://github.com/hiyouga/LLaMA-Factory).
 The config file is:

     ```
     SFT_args.yaml
     ```

-4. Use `llama-factory` for DPO training.
+5. Use `llama-factory` for DPO training.
 The configuration file is:

     ```
     DPO_args.yaml